 Many dogs develop ear infections throughout their lifetime.
 These can be caused by bacteria or yeast, usually following an injury, ear mites or simply getting something stuck in the ear like grass seeds.
 Ear infections can be very painful and a dog will usually display signs that it is in discomfort such as shaking its head or excessively scratching its ear.

 A vet may be able to treat an infection by prescribing antibiotics or ear drops.
 Regular ear cleaning can often prevent infections – you can learn to do this yourself, but it can often be a procedure best performed by a vet.

 Dogs can also be prone to getting worms.
 These parasites take many forms including tapeworms and heartworms.
-Worms are sometimes visible in a dog’s poop, however in other cases they can go unnoticed and become very dangerous.
-Symptoms to look out for include loss of appetite, diarrhoea, coughing, vomiting or skin itching.
+Worms are sometimes visible in a dog’s poop, however, in other cases, they can go unnoticed and become very dangerous.
+Symptoms to look out for include loss of appetite, diarrhea, coughing, vomiting or skin itching.

 A vet will be able to administer treatment to get rid of worms.
 This tends to be cheap and simple – except in the case of heartworm.
 Preventative treatment is often the best option, which could involve feeding your dog de-worming tablets.

 Fleas are another parasite that dogs are susceptible to.
 A clear sign that your dog has fleas is constant itching.
 You may even be able to see the fleas themselves by looking through your dog’s fur.

 To get rid of fleas, you may need to give your dog an injection.
 Alternatively, you can go through your dog’s fur with a comb and flea ointment to get rid of any existing fleas.
 You should wash bedding and any other fabric your dog may have come into contact with.
 Fleas are often easier to treat when spotted early.